Life Events and Changes

 If a SERS member was married at the time of retirement and elected a joint life retirement plan with the spouse as beneficiary, upon divorce or dissolution, the retirement plan and beneficiary do not automatically change as a matter of law.

 Under Ohio Revised Code section 3309.46(E)(2), the retired member may only remove the former spouse as beneficiary with either: (1) an order from the court with jurisdiction over the divorce that authorizes the retired member to change the retirement plan of payment, or (2) the written consent of the former spouse.
-Once you have this consent, you must fill out a Member Beneficiary Designation form.
+Once you have this consent, you may update your beneficiary in Account Login.

 Upon termination of marriage after retirement, the former spouse is no longer eligible for SERS’ health care program.
 COBRA coverage is available for those who qualify.